UPPMAX/linux-command-line-201/docs/reflections/20250602/README.md

                                   like this, so prefer a short text like that.
                                   Would have preferred one styled to the course so I know what we are expected to know

+## Conclusion

+In the second hour, I followed the teaching cycle well.
+Too bad I messed up the last minutes.
+Self-grade: 7

+In the third hour, I feel bad about teaching in the dark, even though I agree with my choices in the moment.
+Self-grade: 6